Rezza14/Rezza14/README.md

 ### Hi there 👋
+Let me introduce my self

+in a nutshell, my name’s Rezza.
+I currently live in Kepanjen, Malang, Jawa Timur, Indonesia.
-Hi, my name’s Rezza, I’m a student from SMKN 4 Malang and I'm an extraordinary person.
+I’m a student from SMKN 4 Malang and I'm an extraordinary person.

 - 😄 Pronouns: he/him